-Employees in the bargaining units specified in sec.
+(a) Employees in the bargaining units specified in sec.
 19-204(a) shall have the right to organize, form, join, assist, and pay dues or contributions to employee organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid and protection, insofar as such activity is not inconsistent with this ordinance or prohibited by any other applicable law.
-Employees also shall have the right to refrain from any or all such activities.